usen13/Cloak_Query/README.md

-# Cloak_Query: Build, Data Outsourcing, and Query Processing
+# Cloak_Query: Data Outsourcing, and Query Processing
+This repository contains the implementation for Cloak_Query, an approach to ensure obfuscation as well as integrity during query execution.
 This repository contains two runnable setups:
 - Cloak_Query_Implementation (Path ORAM based)
 - SSS_Implementation (Shamir Secret Sharing based)